The Samsung Galaxy A54 is officially certified as release nears

-(Pocket-lint) - The upcoming Samsung Galaxy A54 is now even more upcoming than it already was after making an appearance in an Indian certification database.
+The upcoming Samsung Galaxy A54 is now even more upcoming than it already was after making an appearance in an Indian certification database.

 We've already seen renders of what the next Samsung phone will look like - it'll look like the picture above - but now we know that the phone is edging ever closer to a release.
 That's because it has already made an appearance in the database that lives on the Bureau of Indian Standards (BIS) website - a database that collects devices that are approved for sale in the country.